Fall of Babylon: Conditions

-A number of factors arose which would ultimately lead to the fall of Babylon.
-The population of Babylonia became restive and increasingly disaffected under Nabonidus.
-The Marduk priesthood hated Nabonidus because of his suppression of Marduk's cult and his elevation of the cult of the moon-god Sin.
+Several factors led to the fall of Babylon.
+The population of Babylonia became increasingly disaffected with Nabonidus.
+The priesthood of Marduk hated him because he suppressed Marduk's cult and elevated the cult of the moon-god Sin.
 He excited a strong feeling against himself by attempting to centralize the religion of Babylonia in the temple of Marduk at Babylon, and thus alienated the local priesthoods.

-The military party also despised him on account of his antiquarian tastes.
-He seemed to have left the defense of his kingdom to Belshazzar (a capable soldier but poor diplomat who alienated the political elite), while occupying himself with the more congenial work, like excavating foundation records of the temples and determining the dates of their builders.
-He also spent time outside Babylonia, rebuilding temples in the Assyrian city of Harran, and also among his Arab subjects in the deserts to the south of Mesopotamia.
+The military despised his scholarly tastes.
+He seemed to have left the defense of the kingdom to Belshazzar (a capable soldier but poor diplomat who alienated the political elite), while occupying himself with studies like excavating foundation records of the temples to determine their dates.
+He also spent time outside Babylonia, rebuilding temples in the Assyrian city of Harran, and also among his Arab subjects in the southern deserts.
+Nabonidus and Belshazzar's Assyrian rather than Babylonian heritage is also likely to have added to this resentment.